KLM: Business trends

 Key business and operating results of KLM are shown below (as at year ending 31 December):

 Management

-As of July 2022, KLM's corporate leader is its president and chief executive officer (CEO) Pieter Elbers, who replaced Camiel Eurlings suddenly on 15 October 2014.
+As of July 2022, KLM's corporate leader is its president and chief executive officer (CEO) Marjan Rintel, who succeeded Pieter Elbers.
 The president and CEO is part of the larger Executive Committee, which manages KLM and consists of the statutory managing directors and executive vice-presidents of KLM's business units that are represented in the Executive Committee.
-The supervision and management of KLM are structured in accordance with the two-tier model; the Board of Managing Directors is supervised by a separate and independent Supervisory Board.
+The supervision and management of KLM are structured following the two-tier model; the Board of Managing Directors is supervised by a separate and independent Supervisory Board.
 The Supervisory Board also supervises the general performance of KLM.
 The Board of Managing Directors is formed by the four Managing Directors, including the CEO.
 Nine Supervisory Directors compose the Supervisory Board.

 Head office

 KLM's head office is located in Amstelveen, on a 16 acre site near Schiphol Airport.
 The airline's current headquarters was built between 1968 and 1970.
 Before the opening of the new headquarters, the airline's head office was on the property of Schiphol Airport in Haarlemmermeer.